 The methodology and assumptions used for estimating both the amount and the timing of future cash flows are reviewed regularly to reduce any differences between loss estimates and actual loss experience.
-The assessment takes into account risk concentrations and economic data, (including levels of unemployment, real estate price indices, country risk, and the performance of different individual groups.
+The assessment considers risk concentrations and economic data, (including levels of unemployment, real estate price indices, country risk, and the performance of different individual groups.

-(ii) Fair values of financial instruments
+(ii) Fair value measurement

-The Group measures financial instruments, such as derivatives, at fair value at each consolidated statement of financial position date.
-Fair values of financial instruments measured at amortized cost are disclosed in Note 6.
+The Group measures financial instruments, such as derivatives, at fair value at each consolidated statement of financial position date, except as disclosed in note 33.